MEDICINE IN MEXICO: Prehispanic, Institutional, Alternative

 Every week focuses on a special theme: traditional, institutional and alternative healthcare.
 You can subscribe one or two weeks of the program, depending to your needs and interests.
 We highly recommend to take the two weeks so you improve your Spanish and have a deep understanding of the healthcare system.
 You can also stay longer.

 Daily intensive Spanish language instruction, 9:00 a.m. to 12:00 p.m., Monday to Friday.
-Students are evaluated and place at the appropiate level with a maximum of five students in each class.
+Students are evaluated and place at the appropriate level with a maximum of five students in each class.

 Focuses on Prehispanic Health traditions, including: herbalists, Temazcal, midwives, healers and shamans.

-- Visits to a healer, to the Etnobotanical Garden, and to Tepoztlán to gather herbs and plants.
+Visits to a healer, to the Ethnobotanical Garden, and to Tepoztlán to gather herbs and plants.

-Focuses on issues like public and private healthcare system in Mexico and its costs for government and families, healthcare workers' organizations, medical terminology, AIDS prevention etc.
+Focuses on topics such as public and private healthcare in Mexico and its costs for the government and families, healthcare labor organizations, medical terminology and AIDS prevention, among others.

-- Meetings with doctors, nurses and/or deputies of the health commission.
-Visits to a public and a private hospital, a medical dispensary and a rural clinic and to medical faculty.
+Meetings with doctors, nurses and/or health commission officials.
+Visits to a public and a private hospital, a medical dispensary. a rural clinic and a medical school.

 Focuses on issues like plants, acupuncture, acupressure, flexotherapy and holistic health.

-- Visits to the Centro de Salud de Flores Magón, Casa de la Mujer Malintzin and / or the nursing school.
+Visits to the Centro de Salud de Flores Magón, Casa de la Mujer Malintzin and / or a nursing school.